Just Economy Conference, May 7, 2021

-Nope, she handled it and and, you know, our work is still developing emerging and be strategic and and lining up with that.
+Nope, she handled it and, you know, our work is still developing emerging and be strategic and lining up with that.
 But one of the things I just add to it is that the beauty of why I’m doing this in philanthropy is adaptability, we don’t what’s relevant today may not be relevant five years from now.
-And what’s been helping folks understand is that Imagine if we would have had big equity or brick in place 20 years ago, when a pandemic came and everything else.
-So we’re forward thinking, but more importantly, that’s the beauty of philanthropy, we get to be adaptive.
-And that’s that that is just so critical, and allows you to be that strategic in itself to be adaptive.
+And what’s been helping folks understand is that Imagine if we would have had big-equity or brick in place 20 years ago, when a pandemic came and everything else.
+So we’re forward-thinking, but more importantly, that’s the beauty of philanthropy, we get to be adaptive.
+And that’s that is just so critical, and allows you to be that strategic in itself to be adaptive.

 Well, thank you all, just any, any final thoughts or anything that you all left out, or that you feel you want to amplify?
 Now?